Cremation Society of Great Britain

-The Cremation Society of Great Britain (now known as The Cremation Society) was founded in 1874 to promote the use of cremation as an alternative means of dealing with the bodies of the dead instead of burial which until then was the only option.
+The Cremation Society of Great Britain (founded as the Cremation Society of England and now known simply as the Cremation Society) was founded in 1874 to promote the use of cremation as an alternative means of dealing with the bodies of the dead instead of burial which until then was the only option.
 Today the society is a registered charity and is not conducted for profit.

 Early history

 In Europe, a movement to reintroduce cremation as a viable method for body disposal began in the early 1870s.
 This was made possible by the invention of new furnace technology and contact with Eastern cultures that practiced it.
 At the time, many proponents believed in the miasma theory, and that cremation would reduce the "bad air" that caused diseases.